ish-bernard/HTML-JAVA-SCRIPT/README.md

 # HTML-JAVA-SCRIPT
-A simple Html and java script that uses Battery API of a computer displays the status of the battery (changing or not) and the percentage of the remaining power
+A simple Html and java script codes that uses Battery API of a computer displays the status of the battery (changing or not) and the percentage of the remaining power